 In an interview with Mark Roslon, Senior Product Manager of Epson America, Inc. states about the V850 Pro:

 “The V850 has all of the little extras that we know how to do to make that image quality better.
 The structure of the two scanners are identical, but the V850 Pro has anti-reflection coatings on the optics, and high-reflection coatings on the mirrors, that simply eek out the last bit of image quality we can get from that system.”

-To put it simpler, by coating these surfaces in this manner, they are able reduce the amount of stray light they don't want getting inside the lenses, and they are able to increase the amount of light they do want bouncing off the mirrors.
-This means theoretically, your images will be even more accurate because the scanner has to do less work to process out obscurities unintentionally captured by the lenses.
+To put it simply, by coating these surfaces in this manner, they can reduce the amount of stray light they don't want getting inside the lenses and increase the amount of light they want bouncing off the mirrors.
+This means, theoretically, your images will be even more accurate because the scanner has to do less work to process out obscurities unintentionally captured by the lenses.

 Faster Scanning Times

 Because the case and components of the V800 Photo and V850 Pro are nearly identical, you wouldn't think there would be any speed difference in how long an identical scan would take to complete with either model.
 However, while continuing to speak about the improved image quality of the V850 Pro, Mark Roslon also adds:

 “[The V850 Pro] will also scan a little bit faster because we know the processor understands the data coming in is cleaner, that there is less processing to do to make sure that image is very precise, so we can run it a little bit faster because of it.”